tfresource/tfresource-website/topics/Iterative_Proportional_Fitting.md

 The table is filled with starting values and adjusted iteratively to match row totals and column totals.

-First, starting values for each cell in this matrix needs to be set.
-If no better information is available, the initial values could be set to 1.
-Better yet, starting values could be more likely values, such as values that were observed in a different study area.
+First, values for each cell in this matrix need to be set to some initial value.
+This starting values could be set at 1 if no better information is available, or the values could be based on those from another location or past study.

 ### Iteration 1 ###

-Below, the table was filles with 1's as better data were not available.
-Next, the row sum is calculated (the process could equally well start with column sums).
-Obviously, the row sum is far off from row target.
-The ratio between the two describes the correction that is needed to reach the row totals.
+The example below initializes the table with values of 1.
+Next, the row sum is calculated.
+(The process could equally well start with column sums).
+Obviously, the row sum is far off from row target since we assumed a naive value of 1 to start.
+The ratio between the row and column sums describes the correction that is needed to reach the row totals.

 ![](hhTable_1.png 'Households by Size and Car-Ownership: Iteration 1')